aryehof/dart-event/README.md

   // outputs "MyEvent" to the console
 ```

-An eventName might be useful if a client supported the
+An eventName might be useful if a client subscribes to multiple Events.
+One could query the eventName to determine what occurred from within client code.

 #### Simplified Custom EventArgs Example